 Key Takeaways

-- Clean your humidifier weekly to prevent mold, bacteria, and contaminants from spreading in the air.
+- Clean your humidifier once a week to prevent mold spores and bacteria from becoming airborne.

-- Disinfect your humidifier occasionally using bleach, vinegar, or hydrogen peroxide, but never mix these chemicals.
+- Disinfect deep grime with bleach or hydrogen peroxide, but never mix these chemicals together.

 How to Clean a Humidifier